2026 Arkfeld eDiscovery Conference

 Judge

-Judge Schlegel is a judicial officer who will deliver the keynote address on the role of AI in the courts at the 2026 Arkfeld eDiscovery Conference.
+Judge Schlegel is a judicial officer who delivered the keynote address on the role of AI in the courts at the 2026 Arkfeld eDiscovery Conference.

 Laura Cassani